atulvani/chatUp/README.md

 ```

 ## Known bugs
-* At times the contact list appear empty even when registered users exist.
-This happens due to the update broadcast getting lost somewhere.
-Quick fix is the reload the page.
 * When chat history is loaded after getting a new message, the new message appears twice.